Learn How the Arbitration Process Works

 In recent years, the arbitration process has become more widespread, and many retailers, credit card companies, and other businesses are using mandatory arbitration in their contracts, requiring that customers consent to arbitration instead of litigation.

-How Does the Arbitration Process Work?
+How the Arbitration Process Works

 According to the American Arbitration Association (AAA), here is the general process for arbitration.

-The other party (the respondent) is notified by the AAA and a deadline is set for response.
+- Filing and Initiation: An arbitration case begins when one party submits a Demand for Arbitration to the AAA.
+The other party (the respondent) is notified by the AAA and a deadline is set for a response.

-The AAA works with the parties to identify and select an arbitration based on the criteria determined by the parties.
+- Arbitrator Selection: The AAA works with the parties to identify and select an arbitration based on the criteria determined by the parties.

-The arbitrator conducts a preliminary hearing with the parties, to discuss the issues in the case and procedural matters, such as witnesses, depositions, sharing information, and other matters.
+- Preliminary Hearing: The arbitrator conducts a preliminary hearing with the parties, to discuss the issues in the case and procedural matters, such as witnesses, depositions, sharing information, and other matters.

-The parties then prepare for presentations and exchange information.
+- Information Exchange and Preparation: The parties then prepare for presentations and exchange information.

-At the hearing, both parties may present testimony and evidence to the arbitrator.
+- Hearings: At the hearing, both parties may present testimony and evidence to the arbitrator.
 Unless the case is very complex, this is usually the only hearing before the arbitrator.

-After the hearing, both parties may present additional documentation, as allowed by the arbitrator.
+- Post-Hearing Submissions: After the hearing, both parties may present additional documentation, as allowed by the arbitrator.

-Finally, the arbitrator closes the record on the case and issues a decision, including an award, if applicable.
+- The Award: Finally, the arbitrator closes the record on the case and issues a decision, including an award, if applicable.

-Why Is Arbitration Getting More Popular?
+Why Arbitration Is Getting More Popular

-Even though arbitration isn't cheaper or less time-consuming than litigation, many businesses have Arbitration clauses often include provisions that deny signers the right to pursue class action lawsuits, another huge savings for businesses and employers.
+Even though arbitration isn't cheaper or less time-consuming than litigation, many businesses have Arbitration clauses often include provisions that deny signers the right to pursue class action lawsuits, another huge saving for businesses and employers.